github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

    * - ``authors``
      - ``example@github.com``
      - All packs
-     - Metadata that will be displayed on the packaging search page in the packages section of the organization that a CodeQL pack is published to.
+     - Metadata that will be displayed on the packaging search page in the packages section of the account that the CodeQL pack is published to.
    * - ``licenses``
      - ``(LGPL-2.1 AND MIT)``
      - All packs
-     - Metadata that will be displayed on the packaging search page in the packages section of the organization that a CodeQL pack is published to.
+     - Metadata that will be displayed on the packaging search page in the packages section of the account that the CodeQL pack is published to.
+For a list of allowed licenses, see `SPDX License List <https://spdx.org/licenses/>`__ in the SPDX Specification.
    * - ``description``
      - ``Human-readable description of the software packaged in the image.``
      - All packs
-     - Metadata that will be displayed on the packaging search page in the packages section of the organization that a CodeQL pack is published to.
+     - Metadata that will be displayed on the packaging search page in the packages section of the account that the CodeQL pack is published to.